LeoUtas/bird_classification_research/README.md

 ### Introduction

-This repository offers source code for the research part using various model architectures, including:
+This repository offers source code for the research part of the Bird Classification project where I use various model architectures, including:

 -   InceptionV3;
 -   MobileNetV1 and MobileNetV2;